Get

 3. Find a Good Breeder

-The genetics of the dog is important and so is how the breeder raises the puppies.
+The genetics of the dog are important, and so is how the breeder raises the puppies.
 This is where socialization begins and where the puppy’s first relationships begin.

 4. Patience and Love

-This is important for every single dog out there but is particularly true for rescue dogs.
+This is important for every single dog out there, but it is particularly true for rescue dogs.
 If you have a Golden that has been abused before coming home with you, you’ll need to be especially patient and loving with these dogs.
-Rescue dogs will gradually learn to trust again.
+Rescue dogs may need time and positive experiences to gradually learn to trust again.

 a beautiful girl with golden retriever in a park